aaaaaa123456789/bsp/specification.md

 variable is set to `0xffffffff`.

-Note that a menu with just one option must still be shown to the user, as it is possible to use such a menu to give the user the possibility of aborting the process.
+Note that a menu with just one option must still be shown to the user, as it is possible to use such a menu to give the user the possibility of aborting the process by stopping the BSP engine.

 ### Jump tables